fityannugroho/img-dl/README.md

 Access the help page with `imgdl --help`

 ```
-Download an image from a URL
+Download image(s), by command or programmatically

 USAGE
   $ imgdl <url> ...
 [OPTIONS]